hashicorp/terraform-website/content/source/docs/cloud/run/ui.html.md

 ### Auto apply

 If you would rather automatically apply plans that don't have errors, you can [enable auto apply](../workspaces/settings.html#auto-apply-and-manual-apply) on the workspace's "General Settings" page.
-(Some plans can't be auto-applied, like destroy plans or plans queued by users without write permissions.)
+(Some plans can't be auto-applied, like plans queued by users without write permissions.)

 [plan permissions](../users-teams-organizations/permissions.html#plan)